k8godzilla/k8godzilla.github.io/_posts/2018-01-02-Linear_Algebra_Lecture_15.md

 ![](/img/linear_Algebra/projecction_to_line.001.jpg)

-Because the projection point is on line a, we can write as xa.
-The line that goes through b and projection point is orthognal to a, we apply this condition to derive projection matrix and projection point:
+Because the projection point is on line a, we can write it as xa.
+The line e that goes through b and projection point is orthognal to a, we apply this condition to derive projection matrix P and projection point p:

 $$
 {a}^{T}(b-ax)=0